 - If you cannot find pearl sugar use Demerara Sugar

 - Mixer with whisk attachment

 - 1 cup of water

 - 1/2 teaspoon salt

 - Egg wash – which sometimes I don’t even bother with – it does make the tops a bit more golden brown.

 - 1 egg yolk, mixed with a small amount of water

-- Crystal sugar or Pearl Sugar
+- Pearl Sugar or Demerara Sugar

 - Preheat the oven to 425 degrees and line a baking sheet with parchment paper, you can use a silicone baking mat I prefer parchment.